‘This Is Us’ Season 2 First Look: Rebecca Tells Randall How Jack Talked Her Into Adopting Him [Video]

 Earlier this month, TV Line revealed that This Is Us will pick up with a bit of a time jump for the present day scenes, on the Big Three’s (Pearson siblings Randall, Kevin, and Kate) 37th birthday, and this scene fits in that timeframe.
 But in the flashback scenes, the show will pick up the day after Season 1’s devastating finale, which ended with Jack and Rebecca’s blowout fight and the decision for him to move out to give their marriage “some air.”

-You can see the first look at This is Us season 2 below.
+You can see the first look at This is Us Season 2 below.

 [Featured Image by Ron Batzdorff/NBC]